justdan96/tsMuxer/README.md

 fadeout-time      | Time in ms for smooth subtitle disappearance. line-spacing      | Interval between subtitle lines.
 Default value is 1.0.

+Currently tsMuxer only supports fonts in TTF format.
+It also will only load fonts from `/usr/share/fonts/` on Linux and `/Library/Fonts/` on Mac.
+As such our recommendation is to use font "FreeSans" on Linux and "OpenSans" on Mac.

 tsMuxeR supports additional tags inside SRT tracks.
 The syntax  and parameters coincide with HTML: `<b>, <i>, <u>, <strike>, <font>`.
 Default relative font size (used in these tags) is 3.
 For example:
 ```
 <b><font size=5 color="deepskyblue" name="Arial"><u>Test</u>